-Pancakes I once thought pancakes had their origin in the flapjacks pioneers made as their wagon trains pushed west, but you can find a version of pancakes going back in almost every world cuisine as far as the ancient Greeks!
+I once thought pancakes had their origin in the flapjacks pioneers made as their wagon trains pushed west, but you can find a version of pancakes going back in almost every world cuisine as far as the ancient Greeks!
 That being said, ask most Americans what they identify as the classic US breakfasts and a short stack with maple syrup is sure to top most lists.
-My easy and economical recipe using a simple homemade is a list topper in my house too.
+There’s tons of pancake recipes on the blog to choose from, but Cottage Cheese Pancakes, Chocolate Pancakes and this Sheet Pan Pancake are some of my favorites.

 Pin